Can dogs eat salmon safely? Salmon is only safe for dogs as long as it has been prepared correctly.

 Your dog can also enjoy the many benefits of salmon by adding salmon oil to his feed or giving him dog treats such as salmon jerky.

 Does your dog like salmon?
 Do you have any healthy salmon recipes that you use for your dog?
-Share them with other owners!
+Share them below!

 The Labrador Site Founder